DeshaniRanasinga28/bliss/README.md

 ## Running the application with iOS Native code

-Open Runner.xcworkspace file inside the Bliss Application's ios folder using the Xcode.
+Open Runner.xcworkspace file inside the Bliss Application's ios folder using the Xcode:
 1. Clean Build Project
 2. Build
 3. Run